-*See photos from the event above
+*See photos from the event below

 Mid America Motorworks hosted its 25th annual Corvette Funfest at the company’s corporate headquarters in Effingham, Illinois.

 Mike and Laurie Yager started this event as a customer appreciation party 25 years ago.
 More than 300 Corvettes attended the first Funfest and tens of thousands of Corvettes have traveled to the corporate campus over the quarter century the show has been happening.
 Sons Mike and Blake Yager have played a bigger role as the event grew.

 This year’s silver anniversary event was held on Sept.
 20-23, and proved that the love of Corvettes is as strong as ever.
 Show activities included Corvette drag racing at Coles County Dragway, Corvette road tours and a downtown party in Effingham.
 On Friday, there were 23 seminars conducted on all phases of Corvette care and repair, followed by 28 additional seminars on Saturday.

 Book signings on Author’s Row, Corvette celebrity autograph sessions, a swap meet, tours of Mike Yager’s MY Garage Museum and corvette excursions to area destinations were other features of the four-day-long event.
 The showgrounds also featured a food court and a Swapfest with Corvette parts and cars for sale.